beezecheanz/My-coding-Portfolio/_posts/2024-05-29-Fireworks.md

 <img width="150" alt="thumbnail_image" src="https://github.com/beezecheanz/My-coding-Portfolio/assets/83460384/72338be0-2706-4ed7-a2e6-3a24b2621d31">

 #### Additional Result
-To push this idea further, a classmate and I added to this with randomising the colours and making it so that the colours slowly change over time.
+A classmate and I wanted to push this idea further, adding to this with randomising the colours and making it so that the colours slowly change over time.
+We wanted to make the fireworks more interesting and varied, and have more realism to them.
 I myself then added a few extra features, such as making the screen flash when the firework "explodes".
 ![fireworkshow](https://github.com/beezecheanz/My-coding-Portfolio/assets/83460384/25128b58-c6df-4b9f-9f39-85020e985c2b)